kaiorosa1/100-days-of-code/log.md

 ### Day 75: April 11, 2019

 **Today's Progress**: I've worked more on Rodrigo's portfolio.
+Worked on some React challenges on FCC.
+I've leared about how to pass function as props and how can we update properties in the state.

 **Thoughts**: There are some days that we put off the work as much as we can.
 Today was one of them.
+I can understand the concept of state but at the same time I feel it's very confusing at times.

 **Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/portfolio-rodrigo/commit/4eab8389c2ae8297b6a5d1a6f36cebc5251ce939